jordisabadell/task-py-csv2db/README.md

-# Import CSV file to Mongodb
+# Import CSV files to Mongodb

 Given a folder with CSV files (delimiteds by tabulates) it imports the content to a Mongodb collection.
 Files require a first line with header.